Cyrtopholis

 Cyrtopholis is a genus of tarantulas that was first described by Eugène Louis Simon in 1892.

 Diagnosis

-This genus can be distinguished by being found in the Caribbean, and by the presence of claviform stridulatory hairs on the trochanter of the pedipalps and the legs I. They also own type 1 and 3 urticating hairs on the abdomen.
+This genus can be distinguished by being found in the Caribbean, and by the presence of claviform stridulatory hairs on the trochanter of the pedipalps and the legs I. They also have type 1 and 3 urticating hairs on the abdomen.
 The spermatheca of females is formed by 2 long receptacles with no fusion at the base.

 Species

 As of May 2022 it contains twenty-two species, found in the Caribbean and South America: